peterhinch/micropython-font-to-py/README.md

  * A `memoryview` object containg the glyph bytes.
  * The height in pixels.
  * The character width in pixels.

+The `font_to_py.py` utility allows a default glyph to be specified (typically `?`).
+If called with an undefined character, this glyph will be returned.

+The `min_ch` and `max_ch` methods are mainly relevant to contiguous character sets.

 # Licence